Ganeshachari18/Framing-Web-application/README.md

-This project aims to design, develop, and implement a web application for a specific purpose
+This project aims to design, develop, and implement a web application for a specific purpose.